MicrosoftDocs/Viva/Viva/glint/communicate-with-nudges.md

 ## Send an email preview

-Select the **Email Preview** button to view the email a recipient sees    .
+Select the **Email Preview** button to view the email a recipient sees:

 1. Select **Recipient** from the dropdown menu.
 1. Select **Language** from the dropdown menu.
 1. Select **Options** and choose:
     1. Hide social proof in preview, or
-    1. Send preview email to yourself (your email address should appear)
+    2. Send preview email to yourself (your email address should appear)
 1. Select **Generate Preview**.

 ## Edit Nudge details